 The Christmas of 1995 had been disspiritingly green and London remained snowless until noon on the Eve of the Epiphany when a grand eighteen-hour deluge got underway.
 My brother Ted and his family used to host “Pudding Parties” (as they called them) on the Twelfth Night and our trudge across the bridge to his home on The Ridgeway that evening was a considerable slog.
 I was standing around in the kitchen with several other guests at one a.m. waiting for the coffee to perk when composer Oliver Whitehead pushed aside a curtain on the back window to peer out into Ted's yard.
 "I think we could say that snow is general all over Western Ontario," he pronounced, echoing the final paragraph of The Dead which also happens to be set on the Eve of the Epiphany.
 I laughed out loud in delight but to this day I rather regret that I didn't take him in my arms and kiss him.

 Joyce's tale is told in the third person but everything is seen over the shoulder as it were of Gabriel Conroy, a provincial college teacher and book reviewer back in Dublin for the holidays.
-He has taken his wife Gretta to the dance and feast which is held every Twelfth Night by his aging aunts who are music teachers.
+He has taken his wife Gretta to the dance and feast which is held every Twelfth Night by his two aging aunts and their younger assistant who are music teachers.
 Gabriel is feeling thoroughly middle-aged and mediocre and is troubled by the failure and pettiness written on the faces of his fellow guests; nearly all of whom he knows a little too well.
 He is also haunted by the absence of a few great souls who’ve recently passed on and whose presence could’ve done much to elevate the tone of this year’s soiree above the tired and the tawdry.
-When he stands up to give his annual toast to his aunts – "the Three Graces of Dublin" he calls them – he’s appalled at what a fatuous old smoothie he’s become and is further saddened to see that his hollow words have brought grateful tears to the eyes of his hosts.
+When he stands up to give his annual toast to his hosts – "the Three Graces of Dublin" he calls them – he’s appalled at what a fatuous old smoothie he’s become and is further saddened to see that his hollow words have brought grateful tears to the eyes of his aunts.